-I started getting good amount of money from my blogs.
+I started getting a good amount of money from my blogs.
 Through advertising, sales, affiliates etc.

 At one point, I was making double the salary from my corporate job.

-That’s when I returned to India, to pursue my passion in blogging.
+That’s when I returned to India, to pursue my passion for blogging.

-How I make five figure income in dollars
+How I make five figure income from blogging

 It’s actually not a big deal.
 Because behind it, is my ten years of toiling and hard work.

 As they say, ten years of hard work and perseverance can make you look like an overnight success!

 Today I help hundreds of people start blogging and teach them how to make money online from it.

 I warn them – it’s not going to be easy.
 It’s not going to be an overnight success.

 But if you put a lot of hard work, use the right tools and stick to it – it is possible!